ferrarimarco/home-lab/README.md

     the board will power off.
 Remember to remove the microSD otherwise the board will keep flashing the microSD over and over.
 1. Unplug the board and plug it back in.

-##### Updating the kernel and bootloader

-If you want to update the BeagleBone Black kernel and bootloader, use the scripts in `/opt/scripts/`:

-First, update the scripts to the latest version:

-1. `cd /opt/scripts/`
-1. `git pull`

-Then, from the `/opt/scripts/` directory, run `tools/update_kernel.sh` to update the kernel and `tools/developers/update_bootloader.sh` to update the bootloader.

 ### OS configuration - Linux